1004parky/qbb2022-answers/day3-homework/README.md

 ```
 I wasn't really sure what options to specify so I had just run sort of blind.
 Looking at the results, which pulled the top 20 eigenvalues, if I had to rerun, I would probably run with just 2 principal components because they have eigenvalues an order of magnitude greater than the rest of the eigenvalues.

+## Exercise 2
+For this part I actually had to conda install numpy which I've never had to do before?
+Idk if that was right that I didn't already have numpy loaded.
+Actually, I had to install openblas.

+I do notice very apparent patterns formed between the two PCs plotted.
+They aren't simply linear correlations or anything, but clear clusters or regions of linear correlation.